 The Best States for Psychologists

-Psychologists are in high demand across the country.
+However, the job outlook for psychologists varies by state.
 Many states report critical mental health care shortages, which licensed psychologists can help fill.
-But what are the best states for psychologists?
+This guide outlines some of the best states for psychologists.

 The Top States for Psychologists